Lake Superior State Lakers men's ice hockey: First championship under Anzalone

-Following the 1989-90 season and the NCAA First Round loss to Colgate, Anzalone left to coach the Newmarket Saints of the AHL and later other minor league professional teams.
-Jeff Jackson took over the program and continued the winning tradition of the Lakers.
-In his first season as head coach at Lake Superior Jackson led the team to a CCHA Regular Season Championship and CCHA Tournament Championship through a tough 6-5 OT win over Michigan.
-The CCHA Championship gave Lake Superior an automatic bid to the 1991 NCAA Tournament where the team would lose 2 games to 1 of a three-game first round series against Clarkson.
+Continued success under Jackson

-In Jackson's second season, the 1991-1992 Lakers would finish 20-8-4 in the CCHA, good enough for 2nd in the final standings behind Michigan.
-The Lakers swept Illinois-Chicago in a 2-0 sweep in the Soo to advance to Detroit, Michigan for the CCHA Finals.
-After knocking off Michigan State 5-3, the Lakers would win their second straight CCHA Playoff Championship, in a rematch of the previous season with a 3-1 win over Michigan.
-Lake Superior advanced through the NCAA Tournament with wins over Alaska-Anchorage, Minnesota and CCHA and in-state rival Michigan State.
-Lake Superior won their second NCAA Championship with a 5-3 win over Wisconsin.
+Following Anzalone's departure, Jeff Jackson took over the program and continued the winning tradition of the Lakers.
+In his first season as head coach at Lake Superior, Jackson led the team to a CCHA Regular Season Championship and CCHA Tournament Championship through a tough 6–5 overtime win over Michigan.
+The CCHA Championship gave LSSU an automatic bid to the 1991 NCAA Tournament where the team would lose its first round series against Clarkson.
+In Jackson's second season, the 1991–1992 Lakers would finish 20–8–4 in the CCHA, good enough for 2nd in the final standings behind Michigan.
+The Lakers swept UIC 2-0 in the Soo to advance to Detroit for the CCHA Finals.
+After knocking off Michigan State 5–3, the Lakers would win their second straight CCHA Playoff Championship, in a rematch of the previous season, with a 3–1 win over Michigan.
+Lake Superior advanced through the NCAA Tournament with wins over Alaska-Anchorage, Minnesota, and in-state CCHA rival Michigan State.
+Lake Superior won their second NCAA Championship with a 5–3 win over Wisconsin.